Samsung/tizen-docs/docs/application/web/guides/multimedia/metadata.md

    var fileHandle = tizen.metadata.createFileHandle(filePath);
    ```

 2. When the file handle is created, thumbnail frame can be extracted.
 You need to provide timestamp information (in milliseconds) and a flag indicating accuracy.
-When the flag value is set to 'true', flag indicates extracting an exact frame for the given time.
-When the value is 'false', flag indicates extracting an <a href="https://en.wikipedia.org/wiki/Video_compression_picture_types">I-frame</a> nearest to the given time.
+When the flag value is set to `true`, flag indicates extracting an exact frame for the given time.
+When the value is `false`, flag indicates extracting an <a href="https://en.wikipedia.org/wiki/Video_compression_picture_types">I-frame</a> nearest to the given time.
 Gathering nearest I-frame has better performance.

    ```javascript
    var timestamp = 2000;